chesterxgchen/spa/README.md

 ## Requirements

 The 0.2 version requires scala 2.10.
-The Scala-2.10 features such as string interpolation and implicit class are used.
+The Scala-2.10 features such as string interpolation, TypeTag, ClassTag and implicit class are used.